 Year 7, 8 and 9 Curriculum Content

-Our Key Stage 3 history curriculum honours the breadth and ambition of the history national curriculum for Key Stage 3.
+Our Key Stage 3 geography curriculum honours the breadth and ambition of the geography national curriculum for Key Stage 3.

 At GCSE, each unit selected allows students to develop their knowledge clearly.

-Key Stage 4 Geography students follow the Edexcel GCSE History specification.
+Key Stage 4 Geography students follow the AQA GCSE Geography specification and BTEC Travel and Tourism.
 For further details, please follow the link below.